Cyphrme/Coze/README.md

 - Hash.Size:256

 # Coze Constraints
-- JSON objects must be valid.
+- JSON objects must be valid JSON and fields names must be unique.
-- JSON field names are always strings (which is standard JSON.)
+- JSON field names must be strings (which is standard JSON).
 - JSON field names and values are case sensitive.
-- UTF-8 encoded and Unicode sorted.

 # Notes